10 Steps to Protect Your Home from Storm Damage

 And while you can’t control the weather, there’s still a lot you can do to protect your home and your family.
 Additionally, most of what we’ll discuss in this article will also help protect your neighbors’ homes and property!

-So, what are some quick and easy precautions you can take to minimize property damage during storm season?
+So, what are some quick and easy precautions you can take to minimize property damage and expenses during storm season?

 When it Comes to Storm Damage, Basic Upkeep Goes A Long Way